markd2/MarkDnD/KidsOnBikes/session-1-notes.md

    the place to get sodas for free, and a place get zippo fluid without getting shit from anybody.
 Maybe why I'm there.
    Sometimes take quarters out of my fight quarters, when no one is around.
    Don't want them to know.
-Obsessed with GALEN'S QUESTION "AAA" on the leaderboard, nobody knows who it is.
+Obsessed with GALEN'S QUEST "AAA" on the leaderboard, nobody knows who it is.
 GRACE - the circle q is where i change my clothes, get out of the dowdy clothes my parents let me wear and in to the cool clothes, and where i change out,